Down Payment guide

 Formula and steps

-In plain language: The calculator uses an exact down payment if entered, otherwise multiplies home price by down payment percent, then adds estimated closing costs.
+In plain language: The calculator uses an exact down payment if entered.
+If that field is blank, it multiplies home price by the down payment percent.
+Then it subtracts the down payment from price for the loan amount, shows LTV, estimates closing costs from home price, and adds those costs to the down payment for estimated cash needed.
 If the result seems too high or too low, first check whether each field expects a monthly amount, annual amount, dollar value, or percent.

 How to read the answer